chrishayesmu/XCOM-Companion/README.md

 * **Fully local:** Everything in XCOM Companion is local to your machine, making it instantly responsive.
 * **Rich tooltips and links:** References to other game terms are links that you can click to view them instantly, and mousing over those links [shows you tooltips](screenshots/tooltip_perk_body_shield.png) in case you just need a quick refresher.
 * **Perk trees, gene mods, and psionics:** View what will be available to your soldiers and MECs before unlocking them.
+* **Enemy database:** Long War makes a number of changes to enemies, including introducing Leaders and Navigators with access to many more perks than before.
+A proper enemy database will help you find out if it's possible for that Floater to have Covering Fire before you take the shot.
 * **Map database:** Put in your mission type and area of operations (e.g. Urban Block) and get back a list of the maps you might be about to embark on.
 * **UFO database:** With maintaining a healthy Interceptor fleet being so important in Long War, the UFO database makes it easier to tell if it's worthwhile scrambling someone to shoot at that Raider, or if you're just adding more repair time to your fleet.
 Tells you how a UFO performs in the air, what to expect when assaulting one on the ground, and what missions they might be performing in your airspace.
 * **Automatic updates:** As more functionality is added to XCOM Companion, you can install it with a single click.